 The Differences Among Early, Full, and Late Retirement Options

 Collecting your retirement benefits early means that you will receive 25 percent less than if you waited until your full retirement age.
-The penalty will increase to 30 percent for claims filed in 2022 or later.
+The penalty increases to 30 percent for people born in 1960 or later.
 You will receive this reduced amount permanently, not just until you reach your full retirement age.

 If you collect benefits at your full retirement age, you will receive the standard amount.
-If you use the late retirement option, you will receive an increase in benefits by 8 percent per year until you turn 70.
-There is no advantage to waiting until after you turn 70.
+If you use the late retirement option, you will receive an increase in benefits by eight percent per year until you turn 70.
+There is no advantage to waiting until after age 70.
 The Social Security system also takes cost of living increases into account and adjusts payment amounts over time.

 You can consult the Social Security Administration website for guidance on calculating your potential retirement benefits according to the age at which you start collecting them.
 Also, you can view your Social Security Statement online or in printed form to see the differences among receiving benefits at 62, at full retirement age, or at 70.
 You will receive a free printed version of this statement before you turn 25, 30, 35, 40, 45, 50, 55, and 60, as well as each year after you turn 60.